-Notice About Nondiscrimination and Accessibility Requirements and Nondiscrimination Statement: Discrimination is Against the Law
+Notice About Nondiscrimination and Accessibility

-WellSense Health Plan complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, gender, moral or religious grounds or limited English proficiency.
-WellSense Health Plan does not exclude people or treat them differently because of race, color national origin, age, disability, sex, gender sexual orientation, gender identity, limited English proficiency, moral or religious grounds (including limiting or not providing coverage for counseling or referral services).
+WellSense Health Plan complies with applicable federal civil rights laws and does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, sex, gender identity, sexual orientation, limited English proficiency, or moral or religious grounds (including limiting or not providing coverage for counseling or referral services).
+WellSense Health Plan provides:

-WellSense Health Plan:

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as:
+- free aids and services to people with disabilities to communicate effectively with us, such as TTY, qualified sign language interpreters and written information in other formats (large print, audio, accessible electronic formats, other formats) and - free language services to people whose primary language is not English, such as qualified interpreters and information written in other language.

-- o TTY

-- o Qualified sign language interpreters

-- Written information in other formats (large print, audio, accessible electronic formats, other formats)

-- Provides free language services to people whose primary language is not English, such as:

-- Qualified interpreters

-- o Information written in other languages

-If you need these services, contact WellSense Health Plan.

-If you believe that WellSense Health Plan has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:
+Please contact WellSense if you need any of the services listed above.
+If you believe we have failed to provide these services or discriminated in another way on the basis of any of the identifiers listed above, you can file a grievance or request help to do so at:

-Civil Rights Coordinator 529

-Main Street, Suite 500

-Charlestown, MA 02129

-Phone: 855-833-8120 (TTY/TDD 711)
+Civil Rights Coordinator 529 Main Street, Suite 500 Charlestown, MA 02129 Phone: 855-833-8120 (TTY/TDD 711) Fax: 617-897-0805